equetzal/huronOS-build-tools/docs/development/how-to-create-a-build.md

 5. **Build the other system layers**

-   To build the rest of the layers, you'll be needing to install huronOS on a temporal USB drive, so go ahead and run:
+   To build the rest of the layers, you'll need to install huronOS at a temporal USB drive, so go ahead and run:
    ```bash
    ./make-iso.sh # This step is necessary as it will calculate the checksums of the files
    ./iso-data/install.sh # You just hit enter when prompt for directives URL and directives server IP
    ```

-   After this, please boot on the installed system.
+   After this, please boot up the installed system.
-   Once booted, make sure to have access to this repository and internet connection. **Please, consider that at this step, no persistence is provided yet, so all the changes will be volatile**
+   Once booted, make sure to have access to that repository and internet connection. **Please, consider that at this step, no persistence has been provided yet, so all the changes will be volatile**

-   Run as **root** the following commands to build the rest of the modules:
+   Run, as **root**, the following commands to build the rest of the modules:

    - `02-firmware.hsl`:
      ```bash